tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [ ] Start work on equation solver

+- [ ] Figure out CMake for src/include directories for the cpp

 - [ ] Engine should use the linearized equations for now for simplicity

 ## Some thoughts